KARAN-D05/8-Bit-Computer/README.md

   <sub>RTL simulation of the processor executing the Maximum of Two Numbers program, illustrating instruction fetch, ALU computation, memory operations, and control flow.</sub>
 </p>

-## Integer Multiplication
+## ✖️ Integer Multiplication

-This program implements unsigned integer multiplication using repeated addition.
-The multiplicand is accumulated into the result while the multiplier serves as a loop counter, demonstrating iterative computation using arithmetic, conditional branching, and memory operations.
+This program multiplies two unsigned 8-bit values using repeated addition.
+The multiplicand is stored in RAM address `0x07` and the multiplier stored in RAM address `0x08`** acts as the loop counter.
+A constant value of 1 is stored inRAM address `0x06` for decrementing the counter, and the accumulated product is written to RAM address `0x0B`.

 `Mult.asm`